A historic program for our historic theatres.

 1. Describe the community’s level of need for revitalization and economic development.
 Define the projects resulting financial impact to the theater and community.

-2. Discuss how this project will preserve the history of the theater for future generations.
+2. Define how this project will enhance the theater’s benefit to the community.

-5. Discuss how this project will preserve the history of the theater for future generations.
+4. Discuss how this project will preserve the history of the theater for future generations.

 2. Well-prioritized, clearly explained scope of work with an appropriate level of detail.
+Explain what parts of the project the grant will fund.

 4. Describe the level of project readiness, and ability to produce plans that easily move through the NPS review process.